-The Tumour Foundation of BC has compiled this guide with the support of many individuals and organi-zations.
-We would like to express our gratitude to them and recognize their eff orts towards creating more public awareness of the challenges that children with NF1 face.
+The Tumour Foundation of BC has compiled this guide with the support of many individuals and organizations.
+We would like to express our gratitude to them and recognize their efforts towards creating more public awareness of the challenges that children with NF1 face.

-We would like to acknowledge the Variety Club of Canada, for without the support of this organization, it would not have been possible to fund such an endeavor.
+We would like to acknowledge the Variety Club of Canada, for without their support of this organization, this guide would not be possible.

-Much of the information in this guide was based on the research of Shelley Hyman (PhD) and her colleagues at The Children's Hospital at Westmead, Australia (Hyman, SL, Shores, AE & North, KN, Neurology, in Press).
-We would especially like to acknowledge Shelley Hyman for her guidance in the editing of the guide.
-Her patience and the generous donation of her time are very much appreciated, as well as her insight, and concern into the psychological implications of the NF1.
+Much of the information in this resource was based on the research of Shelley Hyman (PhD) and her colleagues at The Children's Hospital at Westmead, Australia (Hyman, SL, Shores, AE & North, KN, Neurology, in Press).
+We would especially like to acknowledge Shelley Hyman for her guidance in editing.
+Her patience and the generous donation of her time were very much appreciated, as well as her insight, and concern into the psychological implications of the NF1.